Get all the details on our 2022 milestones and the world-changing plans we have for the future. Learn More

 Probiotics formulated for men often include strains such as Saccharomyces boulardii, Bacillus coagulans, Bacillus subtilis, Lactobacillus reuteri, Lactobacillus rhamnosus, Bifidobacterium bifidum and Bifidobacterium.

 Ancient Nutrition’s SBO Probiotic Men’s supplies men with 25 CFUs of SBOs per serving, in combination with an organic fermented blend of ashwagandha, fenugreek, ginger and fo-ti root.
 This product is formulated specifically to help support men’s health by helping to boost muscle mass, strength, serum testosterone levels and recovery while also supporting digestive and immune system health.

-For those who are new to probiotics, including kids, there's also probiotic gummies to consider.
+For those who are new to these supplements, including probiotics for kids, there's also probiotic gummies to consider.

 Diversity within the microbiome is a good thing, which may lead you to assume that rotating your probiotic supplement to consume a greater range of microbes is ideal.
 However, this isn’t always necessarily the case,

 Research has shown that certain strains of bacteria living in the gut that have some of the most benefits need to be continuously replenished in order to maintain a high population of these strains.

 Certain probiotics also help other beneficial strains to thrive and populate in your gut, which means focusing on taking these strains can have various benefits.
 One example is Lactobacillus acidophilus, which seems to support growth of other healthy microbes.

 If you find that your current probiotic supplement is working well for you, then you don’t necessarily need to replace it with a new one after several months.
 However, as always, you should consult with your healthcare professional before starting any new dietary or lifestyle regimen, including supplementation.